What is a probationary period and how does it work?

 • Turkey: Two months.

-• Ukraine: One months for most workers, but can be up to three months for more senior roles.
+• Ukraine: One month, but can be up to three months for senior roles.

 • Uruguay: Three months.